 We have screenshots of these dialogs at Configuring Hotmail, Live, or MSN Support in Microsoft Outlook

 HTTP Protocol in Outlook 2003 and 2007

 Microsoft long ago discontinued HTTP (WebDAV) support for Hotmail accounts.
-If you have want to use a mail client, you’ll need to use POP3 or IMAP (any email client) or the Outlook Hotmail Connector (Outlook 2003 and up).
+If you want to use a mail client, you'll need to use autodiscover to set up Microsoft Exchange service (recommended), POP3 or IMAP (any email client).
 For more information, see MSN (and Hotmail) Access Denied?.

 While not a true online service, it is very popular with users and many users struggle to get it working in Outlook.
 GoDaddy supports POP3 (in addition to webmail) with the lowest-end accounts (including free accounts received with domain registration) and POP3 or IMAP on higher value paid accounts.

 The incoming mail server will be one of the following: pop.secureserver.net, mail.domain_name.tld, or pop.domain_name.tld.
 Use Port 110 or 995 for SSL.
 (Replace domain_name.tld with the domain name you purchased).